![]() |

 suites of manufactured furniture.
 The wealthy patronized high-end cabinetmaking

-firms that produced unique, well-crafted, stylish furniture made from expensive
+firms that produced well-crafted, stylish, custom-made furniture using expensive

 The styles of American furniture and other decorative arts between 1830 and 1914 are typically divided into four periods: Early Victorian (1830-1850); Mid-Victorian (1850-1870); Late Victorian (1870-1890); and Turn of the Twentieth Century (1890-1914).